Also Known As

 During this period, she discovered the challenge of Massively Multiplayer Games (MMOs) and moved on to Turbine Games where she was the Lead Designer and then Creative Director for the sequel to Asheron's Call.
 After a stint with MMOs for Ubisoft (URU primarily) and the Walt Disney Internet Group (Toontown Online & Pirates of the Caribbean Online), she worked with the folks at 42 Entertainment on Last Call Poker, an ARG for the release of Activision's GUN and discovered a new level of both online games and player interactions.

 In addition to her many other achievements in the game industry, She is also is on the Founder & Advisory Committee for the Boston Area Game Developers Network (now IGDA).
-She is also a regular speaker at both the San Francisco Game Develpers Conference (GDC) and GDC Online.
-She also holds a place on the Board of Advisors for Project Horseshoe, a game design think tank.
+She is also a regular speaker at both the San Francisco Game Developer's Conference (GDC) and the Austin Game Conference (now GDC Online).
+She holds a place on the Board of Advisors for Project Horseshoe, a game design think tank.

-Currently, she is the Creative Director for ZeeGee Games and now lives in Florida with her cockatoo.
+After becoming the Creative Director for ZeeGee Games where she designed Club Thoroughbred (FB game), she decided to pursue a different course and founded Where's The Fun?, a firm which provides consulting and pursues projects for the improvement of games.
+She lives in Florida with her cockatoo.
 They both like to play games and while Patricia speaks both French and Spanish, her cockatoo is still trying to master English.